MoonlightCapital/MoonlightBot-docs/moderation-commands/infractions.md

 ## reason

 Changes the reason of the infraction.
 If the `reason` option is left blank, it will simply display the current one.
-You can alternatively use `%%%` to automatically copy the old content so you don't have to type it again.

 ```text
 /infractions reason <id> [reason]
 ```

 * `id`: The ID of the infraction you want to edit
-* `reason`: What you want to change the reason to
+* `reason`: What you want to change the reason to.
+Use `%%%` to add on to the previous content.
+If this option is not set, the command will return the existing reason

 ### Required permissions